naverwhale/whaleos-platform2/typecd/README.md

       Port0    Port1     ....
 PortN
 ```

-`PortManager` sub-classes `UdevMonitor::Observer`, and registers itself to receive typec event notifications.
+`PortManager` sub-classes `UdevMonitor::TypecObserver`, and registers itself to receive typec event notifications.
 In turn, it
 routes the notifications to the relevant object (Port, Partner, Cable) that the notification affects.

 #### Port